What is an abandonment wound?

 Secure people feel comfortable with intimacy and are usually warm and loving.

-Codependency: Codependency is characterized by a person belonging to a dysfunctional, one-sided relationship where one person relies on the other for meeting nearly all of their emotional and self-esteem needs.
+Codependency: Codependency is the disease of 'I don't matter'.
+It is characterized by a person belonging to a dysfunctional, one-sided relationship where one person relies on the other for meeting nearly all of their emotional and self-esteem needs.
 Do you place your happiness in the hands of your partner?

 To get instant access to our Healing the Abandonment Wound workbook click here.